lorenzocampo/alerting-blocked-waf-requests/README.md

 # Alerting AWS WAF blocked requests

-Terraform code that creates a solution to alert when a request is blocked in AWS WAF.
+Terraform code that creates a solution to alert when a request is blocked by AWS WAF.
 It implements the following elements:

 * **[Cloudwatch Log Group]**.
 * **[Cloudwatch Metric Filter]**.